cwoodall/flicker-light-node-hardware/docs/contributing.md

 ### Get Started!

 Ready to contribute?
-Here's how to set up `flicker-light-node-hardware` for local development.
+Here's how to set up `flighter-lights-node-hardware` for local development.

-1. Fork the `flicker-light-node-hardware` repo on GitHub.
+1. Fork the `flighter-lights-node-hardware` repo on GitHub.
 2. Clone your fork locally:

-        $ git clone git@github.com:your_name_here/flicker-light-node-hardware.git
+        $ git clone git@github.com:your_name_here/flighter-lights-node-hardware.git

 3. Create a branch for local development: